Balkoth-dev/WOTR_PATH_OF_RAGE/README.md

 * Nocticula Aspect will now work with both Lilithu and Quasit major aspects.
 * Nocticula Aspect has a better icon so you don't lose it with all the other abilities.
 * Nocticula Aspect is restricted to once per combat.
+* Nocticula Aspect is will give bloodrager and barbarian rages if you have them.
 * Legendary Proportions no longer changes your size to Huge.
 This is because it conflicts with Abyssal Bulk from Bloodragers, and it's not tabletop compliant.
 03/06/2022
 * Demon Lord aspects fix removed as it was fixed in 1.2